heyluney/heyluney.github.io/_posts/Mar_2026/2026-03-20-climbing-outside-your-comfort-zone.md

 ### When you work on your weaknesses, you become a better all-around climber

 When you work on things that you don't want to work on, the progress you make (and the new tools you gain!) will serve you in future climbs.
-Furthermore, the confidence that you build will be a positive feedback loop.
+Furthermore, the confidence that you build will be a positive feedback loop - you'll see the gains you've made, be enheartened, and want to tackle more boulders of that style.

-##